Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 Use the sequence diagram when the timing of messages handling is important to understand.

 ## Which data is used to generate the diagram

 When you send a message through NServiceBus, some headers are added automatically.
 All messages get the `NServiceBus.MessageId` header.
 This is a unqiue identifier for the message.

 If handling a message causes more messages to be sent or published then the `MessageId` of the message being handled is copied to the `NServiceBus.RelatedTo` header of the outgoing messages.

 Another header that gets copied to outgoing messages is `NServiceBus.ConversationId`.
-The first mesgsage to be sent in a conversation will get a unique `ConversationId`.
+The first message to be sent in a conversation will get a unique `ConversationId`.
 Each subsequent message will get the same `ConversationId`.

 There are additional headers which are used to label endpoints, messages and message processing.
 [More information about headers](/nservicebus/messaging/headers.md).

 ## What is on the diagram

 The sequence diagram shows the interaction of endpoints by visualizing sending and processing messages over time.

 ### Endpoints and lifelines

 ![Endpoint](endpoint.png)

 Each endpoint involved in the conversation is represented as a labeled gray box along the top of the diagram.
 Hover on the endpoint label to get additional information such as the host that the endpoint is running on.
 Extending from the bottom of each endpoint is a (life)line that shows time flowing from top to bottom.

 ### Start of conversation